 We want to make sure we are not living through the last days of the Roman Republic’ – Police Chief

-In 1969 we got on the bus and talked.
+Back then we got on the bus and talked.
 It was the time of the Vietnam war, and I spoke to veterans going to and from the field of battle, some in favour and some definitely not.
 I spoke to students from many parts of the world, to farmers and small business people and professional people like architects and teachers.

 Public discourse is not what it used to be.